dannypenrose/wpplugin-kulahub-gravity-forms/README.md

 4. Activate the plugin
 5. Go to Settings > KulaHub to configure your API key

-## Requirements

-- WordPress 5.0 or higher
-- Gravity Forms 2.4 or higher
-- PHP 7.4 or higher

 ## Configuration

-1. Obtain your API key from your KulaHub account
+1. Obtain your API key from your [KulaHub account](https://kulahub.com)
 2. Navigate to Settings > KulaHub in your WordPress admin
 3. Enter your API key and save changes
 4. Edit your Gravity Forms to configure KulaHub field mappings
+5. Set form-specific KulaHub form ID and client ID

-## Updates
+## Developer Documentation

-The plugin includes automatic updates.
-When a new version is released, you'll see the update notification in your WordPress admin panel under Updates or Plugins.
+See the [developer documentation](docs/developer.md) for information about:
+- Available hooks and filters
+- Custom field mapping
+- API integration
+- Error handling
+- Rate limiting
+- Testing

 ## Support